thinkcompany/think_dev-standards/development-standards/performance.md

 Do not use too many fonts on your site, and do not import more font variants than you need.
 For instance, if the designs only call for 400 & 700 weights of a font, do not import the entire fontface.
 Libraries like [Google Fonts](https://fonts.google.com/) and [Adobe Typekit](https://typekit.com/) allow you to import the exact font weights and styles you need.
 [Web Font Loader](https://github.com/typekit/webfontloader) is a helpful tool for importing the exact font styles you want from multiple sources, including local fonts.

 ### Use Compressed Font File Types
 The WOFF format is pre-compressed and works in all modern browsers and is the preferred format.
 WOFF2 comes with the best compression out of the box, but has less browser support.
-If you need to use TTF or EOT formats (TTF for old Android browsers, EOT for IE), be sure to are compressing the font files with GZIP when delivering the fonts.
+If you need to use TTF or EOT formats (TTF for old Android browsers, EOT for IE), be sure to compressing the font files with GZIP when delivering the fonts.

 ### Include local() & format() Directives in a @font-face Declaration
 When you the `local()` directive in a `@font-face` declaration, the browser will first check for the font locally.
 If the font exists locally, it will stop and render the font from the local resource.
 When you use the `format()` directive, the browser will only download a resource if the browser supports that format.